disarm-platform/fn-covariate-extractor/SPECS.md

 ## Constraints

-- maximum number of points/features
+- maximum number of points/features (Still being determined)
-- maximum number of layers is XX
 - can only include points within a single country

 ## Response